-Church.
-The members of the board of advisors & accountability may in good faith rely on information, opinions, reports, or statements, including financial statements and other financial data, concerning the Church or another person that were prepared or presented by a variety of persons, including officers and employees of the Church, professional advisors or experts such as accountants or legal counsel.
-A member of the board of advisors & accountability is not relying in good faith if such member has knowledge concerning a matter in question that renders reliance unwarranted.
-The members of the board of advisors & accountability are not deemed to have the duties of trustees of a trust with respect to the Church or with respect to any property held or administered by the Church, including property that may be subject to restrictions imposed by the donor or transferor of the property.
+Section 7.4.
+Duties of Elders Serving on the Board of Elders.
+Elders serving on the board of elders shall discharge their duties, in good faith, with ordinary care, and in a manner they reasonably believe to be in the best interest of the Church.
+Elders serving on the board of elders may in good faith rely on information, opinions, reports, or statements, including financial statements and other financial data, concerning the Church or another person that were prepared or presented by a variety of persons, including officers and employees of the Church, professional advisors or experts such as accountants or legal counsel.
+An elder serving on the board of elders is not relying in good faith if such elder has knowledge concerning a matter in question that renders reliance unwarranted.
+Elders serving on the board of elders are not deemed to have the duties of trustees of a trust with respect to the Church or with respect to any property held or administered by the Church, including property that may be subject to restrictions imposed by the donor or transferor of the property.

 Section 7.5.
 Election.
-Members of the board of advisors & accountability shall be elected at each annual meeting of the full council of elders to hold office until the next annual meeting.
-Each member of the board of advisors & accountability, including any member elected to fill a vacancy on the board of advisors & accountability, shall hold office until his successor is elected and qualified or until his earlier resignation or removal.
-Nominations for the election of individuals to serve on the board of advisors & accountability shall be made by the then current board of advisors & accountability.
-The board of advisors & accountability shall nominate a single slate of nominees, three (3) of whom will be designated by the board as the executive elder nominees.
+Elders serving on the board of elders shall be elected at each annual meeting of the full council of elders to hold office until the next annual meeting.
+Each elder serving on the board of elders, including an elder elected to fill a vacancy on the board of elders, shall hold office until his successor is elected and qualified or until his earlier resignation or removal.
+Nominations for the election of elders to serve on the board of elders shall be made by the then current board of elders.
+The board of elders shall nominate a single slate of nominees, three (3) of whom will be designated by the board as the executive elder nominees and four (4) of whom shall be designated by the board as the non-paid elder nominees.
+If the board of elders votes to increase or decrease the size of the board of elders pursuant to Section 7.2, the number of nominees and the designation assigned to such nominees (as an executive elder nominee or non-paid elder nominee) shall be appropriately adjusted.
 The executive elder nominees must be employees of the Church.
-The remaining members of the board of advisors & accountability must satisfy the requirements for the position as set forth in Section 7.2.
-In the event that the full council of elders fails to approve the slate of nominees to serve on the board of advisors & accountability, the board of advisors & accountability will nominate a new slate of nominees, replacing at least one nominee from the previous slate.
-The new slate of nominees will be voted on in a special meeting of the full council of elders called by the board of advisors & accountability for the purpose of electing the new board of advisors & accountability.
-Until such time as the new slate of nominees is approved by the full council of elders, the then current board of advisors & accountability will remain in office.
+The non-paid elder nominees must satisfy the requirements for non-paid elders as set forth in Section 7.2.
+In the event that the full council of elders fails to approve the nominated slate of elders to serve on the board of elders, the board of elders will nominate a new slate of nominees, replacing at least one nominee from the previous slate.
+The new slate of nominees will be voted on in a special meeting of the full council of elders called by the board of elders for the purpose of electing the new board of elders.
+Until such time as the new slate of nominees is approved by the full council of elders, the then current board of elders will remain in office.